So you think you’re ready to pull the trigger on a rebrand, and you’ve done the necessary homework.

 - How has our brand changed over time?
 Where is it now, where is it going?

-- Who is our audience?
-Identify who you’re trying to reach.
+- Who are your personas?
+Identify the audience you’re trying to reach.

 - Who is our competitors?
 How do we fit into the landscape?